SofiaItkin/Sprkify-Data-Modelling/README.md

 Time - contains the time in diffrent units- start_time, hour, day, week, month, year, weekday.

-songs- all the songs in the music app - song_id, title, artist_id, year, duration.
+Songs- all the songs in the music app - song_id, title, artist_id, year, duration.

-users - the users that use the app - ser_id, first_name, last_name, gender, level.
+Users - the users that use the app - ser_id, first_name, last_name, gender, level.

-artists - The artists that published the song - artist_id, name, location, lattitude, longitude
+Artists - The artists that published the song - artist_id, name, location, lattitude, longitude